watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

+### New in version 0.6.4
+- Speech to Text node now reports all errors, including disconnects when running in stream mode.

 ### New in version 0.6.3
 - Allow input / output from Node-RED web-sockets for Speech to Text node.
 To enable select streaming mode.
 No token is needed as the Node handles this.
 Look